Find Affordable College Courses

 $60,225 Average Tuition & Fees

-With a ranking of #7, Carleton College did quite well on this year’s best value schools for physics students.
-Located in the town of Northfield, Carleton is a private not-for-profit college with a small student population.
+Carleton College did quite well in this year’s ranking of the best value schools for physics students.
+It came in at #7 on the list.
+Located in the town of Northfield, Carleton is a private not-for-profit school with a small student population.

-Carleton undergraduate students pay an average of $60,225 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Carleton are $60,225 per year.
 While working on their degree, physics majors at Carleton accumulate an average of around $15,490 in student debt.

 Best Value Physics Colleges in the Plains States Region

-Explore all the Best Value Physics Colleges in the Plains States Area or other specific states within that region.
+Explore all the Best Value Physics Schools in the Plains States Area or other specific states within that region.

 State Degrees Awarded